shenwei356/csvtk/doc/docs/usage.md

 Usage:
   csvtk replace [flags]

 Flags:
-  -f, --fields string          select only these fields. e.g -f 1,2 or -f columnA,columnB (default "1") -F, --fuzzy-fields           using fuzzy fields, e.g., -F -f "*name" or -F -f "id123*" -i, --ignore-case            ignore case
+  -f, --fields string                       select only these fields. e.g -f 1,2 or -f columnA,columnB
+                                            (default "1")
-  -K, --keep-key               keep the key as value when no value found for the key
+  -F, --fuzzy-fields                        using fuzzy fields, e.g., -F -f "*name" or -F -f "id123*" -h, --help                                help for replace -i, --ignore-case                         ignore case -K, --keep-key                            keep the key as value when no value found for the key
-      --key-capt-idx int       capture variable index of key (1-based) (default 1) --key-miss-repl string   replacement for key with no corresponding value -k, --kv-file string         tab-delimited key-value file for replacing key with value when using "{kv}" in -r (--replacement)
+      --key-capt-idx int                    capture variable index of key (1-based) (default 1) --key-miss-repl string                replacement for key with no corresponding value -k, --kv-file string                      tab-delimited key-value file for replacing key with value when using "{kv}" in -r (--replacement) -A, --kv-file-all-left-columns-as-value   treat all columns except 1th one as value for kv-file with more than 2 columns
+      --nr-width int                        minimum width for {nr} in flag -r/--replacement. e.g., formating "1" to "001" by --nr-width 3 (default 1)
-  -p, --pattern string         search regular expression -r, --replacement string     replacement. supporting capture variables.  e.g. $1 represents the text of the first submatch.
-ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \ escape character.
+  -p, --pattern string                      search regular expression -r, --replacement string                  replacement. supporting capture variables.  e.g. $1
+                                            represents the text of the first submatch.
+ATTENTION: for *nix OS, use SINGLE quote NOT double quotes or use the \
+                                            escape character.
 Record number is also supported by "{nr}".use ${1} instead of $1 when {kv} given!
 ```

 Examples